 Tracheotomy and tracheostoma

 In intensive care, the tracheotomy method is applied, i.e., the operational insertion of an access to the trachea for patients who depend on longterm ventilation.
 With a tracheostoma (the tracheal cannula which creates a connection of the trachea to the outside), patients can breath spontaneously by themselves.
 If need arises, however, a ventilation device can be connected.

-Besides long-term ventilation, other applications of tracheotomy include, after an injury to the larynx, the lack of swallowing reflexes, laryngeal or tracheal lesions due to long-term ventilation, certain jaw or ENT surgeries, or diseases or tumors of the upper airways which could inhibit intubation.
+Besides long-term ventilation, other applications of tracheotomy include injury to the larynx, the lack of swallowing reflexes, laryngeal or tracheal lesions due to long-term ventilation, certain jaw or ENT surgeries, or diseases or tumors of the upper airways which could make intubation unfeasible or dangerous.

 A permanent tracheostoma (plastic tracheostoma) is applied in the case of laryngectomy (laryngeal carcinoma).
-In this case, the opening is created under the thyroid gland in the jugulum.
+In this case, the opening is created under the thyroid gland in the jugular fossa.

 Diseases of the Larynx

 Inflammation of the Larynx (Laryngitis)

 An inflammation of the larynx can occur after an infection of the nose and pharynx region due to viruses or bacteria.
 Also, an overload of voice in a dry air room environment can lead to symptoms of laryngitis: reddened pharyngeal mucosa, burning sore throat, and hoarseness or loss of voice.